• Skip to primary navigation

 Gathered ingredients for making cornbread without buttermilk with text overlay on each ingredient.

 • Yellow cornmeal: I highly recommend using stone-ground cornmeal.
+For best results, use yellow cornmeal instead of white, as it has more corn flavor and gives your cornbread a nice yellow color.
 If you want more texture in your cornbread, use medium-ground cornmeal.
-If you like your cornbread smoother, use fine-ground cornmeal.
+If you like your cornbread smoother, use a fine-ground one.
+Or you can use a mix of both!

 • Flour: You can use either all-purpose flour or gluten-free all-purpose flour if you need to make this recipe gluten-free.

 • Milk: If you're using non-dairy milk, make sure to use soy or pea milk.
-If not, regular milk works great too.
+If not, whole milk works great.

 • Eggs: You'll need two eggs to give texture to this cornbread without buttermilk.
 See the FAQ section on how to make this recipe vegan.